richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 Listing 3.
 The Travis CI script

-You can see that this *.travis.yml* is straightforward.
+This is a simplae and straightforward *.travis.yml* script.
-The first line states that the programming language used here is R (Travis CI supports many other languages as well).
+The first line states that the programming language used here is R.
-The second line tells Travis CI to keep the installed packages in a cache, to prevent needless reinstalls of these packages.
+The second line tells Travis CI to keep the installed packages in a cache, in order to prevent needless reinstalls of these packages.
 The 'r_github_packages' section instructs Travis CI to install these GitHub-hosted packages.
 The 'after_success' section is run after the package passes a _devtools::check()_.
 In this section, it will run checks from the 'lintr', 'covr' and 'goodpractice' packages.
 More on those packages later.

-After having created this *.travis.yml* file, commit and push it to GitHub.
+After having created this *.travis.yml* file, upload it to GitHub.
-I enjoy naming this commit 'Go Travis'.

 After pushing *.travis.yml* to your GitHub, it will be visible immediatly on GitHub:

 ![Figure 5.
 Your GitHub after adding the Travis CI build script](GitHubBefore.png)

-This push to your GitHub triggers Travis CI and it will start doing its work immediatly.
+This push to your GitHub triggers Travis CI and it will immediatly start doing its work.

 ### Read results